The page has been translated by Gen AI.

 Figure.
 Load mitigation architecture

-1. Use third‑party solutions such as a large‑scale access control solution (Virtual Waiting Room) to create a user queue so that the load of massive concurrent connections can be processed in stages.
+1. Use third‑party solutions such as a large‑scale access control solution (Virtual Waiting Room) to create a user queue, enabling the load from massive connections to be handled gradually.

-2. Also, you can store static web assets in Object Storage to reduce the load on the web server.
+2. You can also store static web assets in Object Storage to reduce the load on the web server.

 Resource Redundancy and Multi-AZ Configuration

-To prevent the entire service from being disrupted by a single point of failure, the main components of the service are designed with redundant resources.
+To prevent the entire service from being disrupted by a single point of failure, the service’s major components are designed with redundant resources.

-A highly reliable system must not have a single point of failure.
+A highly reliable system must have no single points of failure.
 To achieve this, resources should be configured redundantly to prevent such failures in advance.

-By utilizing the fault avoidance options inherently provided by the service, it prevents service interruption caused by physical faults, and through redundant resource placement, it ensures that when a fault occurs in one resource, another resource can handle the task.
+By utilizing the built-in fault avoidance options of the service, we prevent service interruptions caused by physical failures, and through redundant resource deployment, we enable other resources to handle tasks when a failure occurs in one resource.

-Deploy workload data and resources to Multi-AZ so that the service is not interrupted even if a failure occurs in a specific availability zone.
+Deploy workload data and resources across multiple AZs so that the service remains uninterrupted even if a failure occurs in a specific availability zone.

-Also, to avoid a single point of failure at the physical infrastructure level, resources are redundantly deployed across Multi-AZ.
+Additionally, to avoid a Single Point of Failure at the physical infrastructure level, resources are redundantly deployed across Multi-AZ.

 Design Principles

-1. Virtual Server is redundantly deployed together with Load Balancer.
-If the requirements allow, configure Auto-Scaling to implement automated redundancy configuration.
+1. The Virtual Server is redundantly deployed together with the Load Balancer.
+If the requirements permit, configure Auto-Scaling to implement automated redundancy.

-2. Apply Anti-Affinity to the server group to prevent the Virtual Server’s service from being interrupted due to host failures.
+2. Apply Anti-Affinity to the server group to prevent the Virtual Server from experiencing service interruption due to host failures.

-3. Deploy resources across Multi-AZ to respond to Single-AZ failures.
+3. Deploy resources across multiple AZs to handle Single-AZ failures.

-4. Configure the database redundantly through Database service’s high availability (HA) and replication (Replica).
+4. Configure the database redundantly using the Database service’s high availability (HA) and replication (Replica).

 Caution

-As of July 2025, Samsung Cloud Platform v1 provides Multi-AZ, and v2 provides only Single-AZ Region (kr-west1, kr-east1), but Multi-AZ functionality is also planned for v2.
+As of July 2025, Samsung Cloud Platform v1 offers Multi-AZ, while v2 provides only Single-AZ regions (kr-west1, kr-east1), but Multi-AZ functionality is also planned for v2.

-The AZs of Multi-AZ are composed of independent physical infrastructure and are designed not to be affected by failures in other availability zones.
+The AZs in Multi-AZ are built on independent physical infrastructure and are designed to be unaffected by failures in other availability zones.

-Therefore, even if a failure occurs, it only affects the specific AZ and does not affect other AZs.
+Therefore, even if a failure occurs, it only affects the affected AZ and does not impact other AZs.

-When you select Multi-AZ and deploy resources, you will be able to prepare for various disasters.
+When you select Multi-AZ to deploy resources, you can prepare for various disasters.

 Diagram